rinusser/CodeSnifferUtils/FEATURES.md

     $e=Null; //no good
     $f=null; //nope

-This is similar to C/C++.

-This can be automatically fixed by phpcbf.
+Unexpected boolean/NULL cases found by this sniff can be automatically fixed by phpcbf.

 ## Classes